Cosmological Test of Dark Energy Parametrizations in Horava-Lifshitz Gravity: Cosmography Parameters

 \subsection{The deceleration parameter}

-The deceleration parameter \cite{visser2005cosmography}, denoted as "$q$" and introduced by Edwin Hubble in the early 20th century, is a fundamental cosmological parameter central to the study of the Universe's expansion dynamics.
-It offers critical insights into both the historical and future evolution of our cosmos.
-Mathematically defined as:
+The deceleration parameter, denoted as "q" and originally introduced by Edwin Hubble in the early 20th century, stands as a fundamental cosmological parameter crucial for exploring the dynamics of the Universe's expansion.
+Its mathematical expression is given by:

-where "$a(t)$" represents the Universe's scale factor as a function of time, "$\dot{a}$" signifies its first derivative, and "$\ddot{a}$" the second derivative, the deceleration parameter reveals key information about the nature of cosmic expansion.
-A positive deceleration parameter implies that the Universe's expansion is gradually slowing down.
-This notion was prominent when it was believed that matter's gravitational attraction dominated cosmic dynamics in the past.
-A deceleration parameter of zero indicates that the Universe's expansion maintains a constant rate.
-In this scenario, expansion neither accelerates nor decelerates, often termed a "critical Universe.
-A negative deceleration parameter signifies that the Universe's expansion is accelerating.
-This phenomenon gained prominence in the late 20th century with the discovery of dark energy, providing a compelling explanation for this observed acceleration.
-In contemporary cosmology, the study of the deceleration parameter holds increasing importance, especially in understanding dark energy and the Universe's ultimate fate.
-It serves as a crucial tool in observational cosmology for probing the nature of cosmic components like dark matter and dark energy, as well as determining the overall geometry of the Universe.
+Here, "a(t)" represents the scale factor of the Universe as a function of time, while "\(\dot{a}\)" and "\(\ddot{a}\)" signify its first and second derivatives, respectively.
+The deceleration parameter provides valuable insights into the historical and future evolution of our cosmos.
+A positive value for the deceleration parameter suggests that the Universe's expansion is gradually slowing down.
+This concept was predominant when it was believed that the gravitational attraction of matter dominated the cosmic dynamics in the past.
+A deceleration parameter of zero indicates a scenario where the Universe's expansion maintains a constant rate, often referred to as a "critical Universe," where neither acceleration nor deceleration occurs.
+On the contrary, a negative deceleration parameter signifies an accelerating expansion of the Universe.
+This phenomenon gained prominence in the late 20th century with the discovery of dark energy, offering a compelling explanation for the observed acceleration.
+In contemporary cosmology, the study of the deceleration parameter holds increasing importance, particularly in understanding dark energy and the ultimate fate of the Universe.
+It serves as a crucial tool in observational cosmology for probing the nature of cosmic components like dark matter and dark energy, as well as determining the overall geometry of the Universe \cite{visser2005cosmography}.